 Protect your work surface with something because you will definitely get black paint on it..

 Load up your liner brush with black paint, and paint around the edges of your leaves.
 It looks tricky but trust me, it’s not.
 You don’t have to perfectly paint the edge of the leave.
 Just follow the edge of your leaf with about half of your brush, allowing the rest of your brush to glide along the paper underneath.
 When you lift your leaf up, it will look amazing!

 Aren’t they cool?
-I think the black outline makes them look almost cartoon-ish.
-Don’t you love how the colours really “pop” now?
+The black outline makes the colours really pop.

 Next, punch a hole in the top of each leaf with a single-hole punch.

 Now, cut a length of yarn, thread it through the hole, and knot it.